gustavsDev/MongoDB-Template/README.md

-# ECOM_1
+# MongoDB Template
-A prototype for a webstore with MongoDB
+A template for a webstore with MongoDB